 Are the SQE exams hard?

-Currently the SQE1 pass rate sits around 50-56%, so it’s not to be underestimated!
+Currently the SQE1 pass rate sits around 44-56%, so it’s not to be underestimated!
 This is why we emphasise to our students to plan ahead and ensure they make enough time to prepare and study, whether that’s asking for flexible arrangements with work, letting their friends and family know the intensity of the exams and their need to take time to prepare or alternatively, taking a part-time course that gives you more time to study and prepare.
 That being said, with the right personal support from your supervisors, strong legal knowledge, preparation and plenty of planning ahead the exam is most definitely achievable!

 Can I take the SQE while working?

 Absolutely, with the right organisation and support it’s definitely possible.
 Many of our students take our SQE prep courses alongside their other life commitments, be that a job, family or caring responsibilities and pass.
-Our flexible weekly timetable helps you work out your study schedule across the week, and we recommend that you look for up to a day a week of time when you can study in the working day to allow for virtual live sessions with your supervisors and fellow students.
+Our flexible weekly timetable helps you work out your study schedule across the week, and we recommend that you look for at least a day a week of time when you can study in the working day to allow for virtual live sessions with your supervisors and fellow students.

 Conducting your studies alongside other commitments requires planning and dedication.
 We have a great selection of resources and case studies from our previous and current students in which they share how they have managed their studies around their lives.
 Here is a great example.

 If you do choose to work while preparing for the SQE be prepared to take days off to travel to your chosen venue and sit the SQE exams, so be sure to let your employer know!
-Speaking with your employer before you start your study, and sharing with them your timetable will help manage expectations and work deadlines alongside your study.
+Speaking with your employer before you start your study, and sharing with them your course timetable will help manage expectations and work deadlines alongside your study.

 What next?